Soccer-Ziyech winner at Watford keeps Chelsea top | Sports-Games

 Soccer-Ziyech winner at Watford keeps Chelsea top

-The ball was played to Marcos Alonso down the left and he slipped the ball into Kai Havertz who shifted it across to the unmarked Mount who had time to pick his spot.
-Watford responded well and equalised when Moussa Sissoko powered forward and played in Dennis whose shot took a deflection on its way past Edouard Mendy.
+The ball was played to Marcos Alonso down the left and he slipped it into Kai Havertz who shifted it across to the unmarked Mount who had time to pick his spot.
+Watford responded well with Danny Rose testing Edouard Mendy with a powerful shot.
+Chelsea continued to stutter and when Ruben Loftus-Cheek lost possession in midfield, Moussa Sissoko powered forward and picked out Dennis whose shot took a deflection on its way past Edouard Mendy.

 The hosts could have been ahead with Mendy making a fine save and Sissoko scuffing a decent opportunity.
-The quality on Chelsea's bench eventually told, however, as Ziyech came on to secure the points.
+Watford continued to look a threat in the second half but Chelsea gradually began to assert some control and the quality they have on their bench eventually told as Ziyech came on to secure the points with his first league goal of the season.

-Mount was played into space down the left and his low cross was met by Ziyech whose powerful first-time shot beat Watford keeper Daniel Bachmann for pace.
+Mount, Chelsea's best player, was played into space down the left and his precise low cross was met by Ziyech whose powerful first-time shot beat Watford keeper Daniel Bachmann for pace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)